gowenfawr/dnSentry/README.md

     Aug  9 23:39:26 dnsserver pdns_recursor[3174]: STL error (cnn.com/A from 127.0.0.1:57824): [string "chunk"]:27: attempt to index local 'tref' (a nil value)
     Aug  9 23:39:32 dnsserver pdns_recursor[3174]: STL error (cnn.com/A from 127.0.0.1:57824): [string "chunk"]:27: attempt to index local 'tref' (a nil value)

+## <a name="syntax-error"></a>Syntax error

+If a syntax error in the Lua is introduced - most commonly, by hand-editing the domains.lua configuration file - then PowerDNS will refuse to start, and will log an error like the following:

+    Sep  1 18:27:03 guest pdns_recursor[55259]: Failed to load 'lua' script from '/etc/powerdns/dnSentry/dnSentry.lua': error loading module 'domains' from file '/etc/powerdns/dnSentry/domains.lua':

+For this reason it is recommended to make configuration changes using the dnSentry.conf file and the conf2code.lua script, rather than by hand.

 ## <a name="novel-dir"></a>Novel $DIR